Fairness in Ranking: A Survey: Frameworks and Benchmarks

 \subsection{Fair Search}

 FairSearch~\cite{zehlike2020fairsearch} is an open source API to provide fair search results, which is designed as stand-alone libraries (supported in Python and Java) and plugins of Elasticsearch (supported in Java).
 Users can run FairSearch together with their own datasets once these have been formatted as required.
+FairSearch is designed for learning-to-rank and information retrieval tasks, where the input is queries and documents with relevance scores to each query.
+For an unseen query, FairSearch outputs a ranked list of relevant documents for it.

-FairSearch implements two algorithms to guarantee fair ranking as search results: an in-processing technique named as DELTR (see details in Sec.~\ref{subsubsec:DELTR}) and a post-processing one called FA*IR (details in Sec.~\ref{subsubsec:FAIR}) For the support of DELTR, FairSearch provides an off-line wrapper to train a fair ranking model using DELTR that is later uploaded and stored in Elasticsearch as plugins.
+FairSearch implements two algorithms to guarantee fair ranking as search results: an in-processing technique named as DELTR (see details in Section~\ref{subsubsec:DELTR}) and a post-processing one called FA*IR (details in Section~\ref{subsubsec:FAIR}) For the support of DELTR, FairSearch provides an off-line wrapper to train a fair ranking model using DELTR that is later uploaded and stored in Elasticsearch as plugins.
 For FA*IR, FairSearch applies FA*IR algorithm to rerank the search results provided by Elasticsearch and presents it as final search results to users.
 The implementation of FairSearch can be found in \url{https://github.com/fair-search}.